 Natural Remedies that Heal Reflux

-Dietary changes as well as nutrient and herbal supplementation can completely resolve a patient’s GERD symptoms.
+Dietary changes as well as nutrient and herbal supplementation can heal GERD symptoms.
 Before taking supplements, consider consulting with a naturopathic doctor about getting a blood test to evaluate food allergies, or doing an elimination diet to see if your symptoms improve when you remove potentially allergenic foods.
-Often the avoidance of dairy products, citrus fruits, tomatoes, chocolate, caffeine, pepperment, fatty foods, and alcohol can heal the issue.
+Often the avoidance of diary products, citrus fruits, tomatoes, chocolate, caffeine, pepperment, fatty foods, and alcohol can heal the issue.
 Other natural products that are used to alleviate GERD symptoms include: